-The UN Convention on Rights of Persons with Disabilities recognizes inclusive education as a fundamental right to be universally guaranteed.
-In many countries around the world, children and young adults with disability are also granted the right to be part of the national mainstream education system, from elementary and middle school through high school.
-Yet in an age of budget cuts, staffing shortages and oversized classes, students with special needs don’t always receive the necessary support to facilitate their learning.
+In an age of budget cuts, staffing shortages and oversized classes, students with special needs don’t always receive the necessary support to facilitate their learning.
 The implications are especially troubling given today’s increased focus on college and career readiness.
-How can equal opportunities for academic and social development be offered, ideally ensured, to students with sensory and mobility conditions, with challenged or exceptional learning capabilities, and to every student in between?
+Lack of parity for special needs education initiatives in K-12 can have devastating consequences for both affected students and for society at-large.
+How can equal opportunities for academic and social development be offered to children and young adults with disability?
+How can the right to be part of the national mainstream education system from elementary and middle school through high school be granted to students with sensory and mobility conditions or to students with challenged learning capabilities--or for every student in between?

 If you have questions or need further information, please contact the Pacific Rim team at firstname.lastname@example.org.
 For general information on the conference, please contact Charmaine Crockett at email@example.com, (808) 956-7539.
 For registration questions please contact the registration desk at firstname.lastname@example.org, phone (808) 956-8816, fax (808) 956-4437.